 The discussion, which expanded to include participants from Irish Water, Scottish Water, Scottish and Southern Energy Networks, Gas Networks Ireland, and the Nuclear Decommissioning Authority, emphasized the importance of establishing a common understanding of value for more transparent and objective decision making.
 Participants also discussed the benefits of being able to quickly generate multiple what-if scenarios to explore different strategies and decide on the best course of action.

 Conor Toal, Sales Manager for Copperleaf in Northern Europe, commented, “A really interesting thing arising from these discussions is how central a role these companies play in enabling big societal transitions and how deeply they feel that responsibility.
 Embarking on an asset management journey—while still providing safe, high-quality service to customers—requires a balancing act between agility and strategic planning.
-Fortunately, the Copperleaf Decision Analytics suite is already enabling this type of evidence-based decision making in similar organisations globally.”
+Fortunately, the Copperleaf Decision Analytics Solution is already enabling this type of evidence-based decision making in similar organisations globally.”

 One Size Does Not Fit All